richelbilderbeek/lesson_mermaid/docs/sessions/improving_layout.md

-# Improving the layout of a mermaid graph
+# Improving the layout of a Mermaid graph

 ???+ info "Learning outcomes"